What to do if a problem develops

 Inability to lose weight

 Stay away from junk foods, foods that only have calories and no other nutrients.
 Pay attention to what and how much you are eating.
 Limit portion sizes.
 Avoid swallowing food without tasting it and chewing it properly.
 Snack less and exercise more.
 Renew your motivation to keep weight loss as a goal.
 Identify your reasons for overeating.
 Change any activities that may cause you to overeat.
 Make a decision to make a change today.
-Try counseling or join the bariatric support group meetings.
+Try counselling or join the bariatric support group meetings.
 This is not a weakness – it should be considered a strength as you are taking positive action.
-If you have had Adjustable Gastric Banding surgery, your band may require further adjustment as you lose fat around the upper part of the stomach.
-Make an appointment to see Dr. Christou to check if your band needs adjustment.

 Eat a well-balanced diet.
 Milk products and vegetables are especially important.
 Take vitamins daily.
 Do not sit in the same position for a long time.
 About every half hour, stand up and move around a little.
 Do not cross your legs.
 Do not use “knee-highs” or socks with a tight band on them.
 If your legs become swollen, lie down on a sofa or a bed and elevate your legs above your heart.